AustralianBioCommons/umccr-dictionary/docs/schemas/schemas.md

 ```

 The above `links` snippet is specifying that a `case` is a `member_of` an `experiment`, i.e. the `experiment` is the parent of the `case`.
 The `multiplicity` indicates it is a `many_to_one` relationship, that is, many cases can be a part of a single experiment.
 The `required` property indicates this relationship is required, that is, every case that is submitted must be linked to a single experiment.

+### Multiple links

+Not sure if this is correct:
+{: .label .label-yellow }

+Do not fully understand the use of 'non-exclusive relationships' vs multiple links.

 If a child can link to multiple parents, that is, be a child of either `parentA` OR `parentB` , simply list an additional link, example from gdc dictionary `clinical_test.yaml`